CamerAllan/evm/README.md

-# 🗑️binswap🔀
+# evm - everything verson manager

 ## What is this

-`binswap` is a cli tool written in rust that helps you maintain a versioned archive of binaries, with the ability to quickly switch between them.
+`evm` is a binary version manager written in rust.
+It enables you to quickly swap the version of a binary on your $PATH.

 ## Why

 I made this mostly as an excuse to learn rust, but it plugs a gap.

 I was having to deal with several versions of a binary whose name didn't include the version, and I couldn't find a tool that dealt with this situation gracefully.
-Think of it like `nvm`, but not just for node! but also shit.
+Think of it like `nvm`, but not just for node! but also a bit shit.

 ## How does it work

-- Upon initialisation, binswap will add a line to your `~/.profile` that *prepends* the `binswap/active` directory to PATH.
+- Upon initialisation, evm will add a line to your `~/.profile` that *prepends* the `evm/active` directory to PATH.
-- When you run `bs add`, the target binary is *copied* to the `binswap/archive/<name>/<version>` directory.
+- When you run `evm add`, the target binary is *copied* to the `evm/archive/<name>/<version>` directory.
     - Default behaviour is to automatically switch to newly added versions
-- You can then `bs swap` between versions of that binary.
+- You can then `evm swap` between versions of that binary.
-    - This works by creating a symbolic link in the `binswap/active` directory that points to the currently active version of the binary.
+    - This works by creating a symbolic link in the `evm/active` directory that points to the currently active version of the binary.
 - The symlinks are created with the name supplied to `add`, so use this to run the binary

 ## How do I use this